-- Stimulate the baby by vigorously drying the baby using towels. - When possible, place the baby skin to skin on mother's abdomen/chest and cover to keep warm.
-Encourage nursing - Assess APGAR (Appendix H) at 1 minute. - Place a hat on the baby's head. - Assess APGAR (Appendix H) at 5 minutes. - Prepare mother and child for transport per patient status to facility of choice or nearest hospital. - f) The placenta usually is delivered 10-30 minutes after delivery of the baby.
+- Stimulate the baby by vigorously drying the baby using towels. - Assess need for neonatal resuscitation. - Assess APGAR (Appendix H) at 1 minute. - Place the baby skin to skin on mother's abdomen/chest and cover to keep warm. - Place a hat on the baby's head. - Assess APGAR (Appendix H) at 5 minutes. - Prepare mother and child for transport per patient status to facility of choice or nearest hospital. - f) The placenta usually is delivered 10-30 minutes after delivery of the baby.
 When the patient says she feels the need to push again, prepare to deliver the placenta.
 DO NOT pull on the umbilical cord. - Place the delivered placenta in a plastic bag and bring to the hospital with the patient. - After delivery of the placenta, place pads on the perineum.
 Change the pads if they become saturated with blood. - Massage the uterus and encourage the patient to nurse her baby to assist in controlling postpartum hemorrhaging.